 Our Approach to Treating Peripheral Neuropathy

 The type of treatment depends entirely on the type of nerve damage, its location, and symptoms.
 Though there is a wide array of conventional treatment options, many people opt to go for medication.
 Most common drugs prescribed to alleviate the symptoms include Neurontin, Cymbalta, Gabapentin, and Lyrica.
 The downside to using prescribed medication is that they interact with all the patients’ nerve system.
 There is always a possibility that they may only temporarily relieve the pain and fail to treat the underlying condition.

 Laser therapy is a new technique to treat peripheral neuropathy, as it focuses on improving and revitalizing damaged nerves.
 It has become a more common solution in recent years as it is noninvasive, yet very effective way to treat this condition.
-People suffering from peripheral neuropathy respond well to laser therapy as it focuses on their pain.
-Patients who have undergone laser therapy have shown a tremendous reduction in symptoms with each session, and a signifcant improvement of the use of their extremities.
+People suffering from peripheral neuropathy respond well to laser therapy treatment as it focuses on their chronic pain.
+Patients who have undergone laser therapy have shown a tremendous reduction in symptoms with each session, and a significant improvement of the use of their extremities and quality of life.